IITAkshaySoni/u3302070_Assignment_1/readme.md

-# 🐾 Automated Pet Feeder System – Assignment 1
+# Automated Pet Feeder System – Assignment 1

-## 📚 University of Canberra – Introduction to Information Technology (4478/8936)
+## 📚 Introduction to Information Technology (4478/8936)

 This repository contains all components of Assignment 1, where I applied the Problem-Solving Process to design the logic for a low-cost, automated pet feeder for a local animal shelter.
 The solution simulates the system's behavior using structured logic, flowcharts, and test scenarios.